pftaylor61/ocws-slider/README.md

 1. An options panel to determine the sizing of the Slider Images.
 2. A method for implementing multiple sliders.
 3. Micro-thumbnails of the Slider Images posted in the Admin Slider Image list.
+4. A routine for choosing the order of slide display.

+## Version 0.9
+A problem with the sizing of images was corrected.

 ## Version 0.8
 The featured image box has been moved center stage in the admin panel, and the image made nearly full size.